 Other characters are likable and respectable to the film, but the acting isn’t so great, which reduces the believability factor just a bit.
 Stalwarts like Joan Bennett as Elizabeth Collins Stoddard, Roger Davis as Jeff Clark, and David Henesy as little David Collins have prominent roles.
 It’s an ensemble effort as each character has something to do to support the main story.
 This is a nice add-on and gives everyone time to shine.

 Regardless of knowledge of the daytime drama series, one can enjoy the film on its own merits, though how exciting it must have been for fans to see their favorites on the silver screen in 1970.
-I am not sure how many viewers will need to invest in the film because it feels like a reward for viewers of the series and in present day a retro nostalgic experience.
-The series was again celebrated in film with the mediocre 2012 effort entitled Dark Shadows, starring Johnny Depp.
+I am not sure how many viewers will need to invest in the film because it feels like a reward for viewers of the series and in the present-day a retro nostalgic experience.
+The series was again celebrated in a film with the mediocre 2012 effort entitled Dark Shadows, starring Johnny Depp.

 House of Dark Shadows (1970) is a compelling watch around Halloween time since it has nice autumnal, gothic elements fitting for the season of the witch.
-The ghastly (in a good way) makeup and bloody bites and pretty people turned vampires, suffering with stakes through the heart is worth the watch.
+The ghastly (in a good way) makeup and bloody bites and pretty people turned vampires, suffering from stakes through the heart is worth the watch.